26lolo/alx-system_engineering-devops/README.md

+  #Shell Basics

-This directory contains shell scripts that expand characters, creates aliases and variables, and initialization files
+This directory contains basic shell commands including I/O redirections, variables, initialzation, and configuration.
+The files are shell scripts that are executable.